Tokyo Stock Exchange suspends day's trade after worst-ever system glitch | Business

 Tokyo Stock Exchange suspends day's trade after worst-ever system glitch

-Share trading in Japan was suspended for the entire day on Thursday after the Tokyo Stock Exchange suffered its worst technical outage in history, leaving investors unsure when trading will resume in the world's third-largest stock market.
+The Tokyo Stock Exchange suspended share trading for the full day on Thursday as glitch in its electronic trading system caused the worst outage ever suffered by the world's third-largest stock market.

-The trading halt frustrated investors who were jockeying to buy back shares after the first U.S. presidential debate, and undermined the exchange's credibility just as new Prime Minister Yoshihide Suga makes the country's digitalisation a top priority.
-"Stocks were expected to rebound quite strongly today after the presidential debate, so this system problem has poured cold water over that," said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
+The shutdown frustrated investors looking to buy back shares after the first U.S. presidential debate, and could tarnish the exchange's credibility just as new Prime Minister Yoshihide Suga makes digitalisation a top priority and Tokyo looks to replace Hong Kong as Asia's financial hub.
+The exchange blamed the outage on a hardware problem at its "Arrowhead" trading system, but added that it found no evidence of unauthorised access.
+It was the worst glitch since the exchange switched to all-electronic trading in 1999, it said.

-"We still don't know the cause, and I don't think it's a big problem.
-But it does highlight the importance of going digital."
-Share trading across Japan was suspended as smaller regional bourses in Nagoya, Fukuoka and Sapporo all use the TSE's system, leaving the derivative-focused Osaka Exchange as the only market still running.

-Nikkei futures, which trade in Osaka, rose 0.4% on Thursday, in line with a rise in U.S. stocks overnight.
-The TSE did not give a reason for the outage, but said it has no evidence of unauthorized access from outside the system.
-The Nikkei newspaper reported it was due to an unspecified hardware problem.
+There have been far fewer technical problems since the introduction of the high-speed "Arrowhead" system a decade ago.
+Before that, the Tokyo exchange was notorious for system errors and slow trading speeds.
+"The timing is really just bad," said Takashi Hiroki, chief strategist at brokerage Monex in Tokyo, about the trading halt.

 ALSO READ